krux02/ast-pattern-matching/readme.md

 if the parser allows it to add custom conditions to of branches, such as ``of <patter> if a > b:`` it will be implemented.

 The ast matching statement does not work as an expression (yet).

+A `matchAstFind` that would recursively search though the ast and stop at the first match would make sense.
+Here it would also be sane to use the else branch for the case that the entire ast does not have any match at all.